 NOTE 2: The declared frequency band for a given region or country is always contained within the allocated frequency band.

+Matched filter: The matched filter is the receiver filter that matches the transmitted radar waveform, i.e. this is the filter that maximises the signal-to-noise ratio of the received pulse.